Authors: Jason Lowe-Power Andreas Sandberg Steve Reinhardt Bobby R. Bruce

 There are three ways to push your changes to gerrit.

-Assuming origin is https://gem5.googlesource.com/public/gem5 and you want to push the changeset at HEAD, this will create a new review request on top of the develop branch.
+Assuming origin is https://gem5.googlesource.com/public/gem5 and you want to push the changeset at HEAD, this will create a new review request on top of the master branch.
 More generally,

 git push <gem5 gerrit instance> <changeset>:refs/for/<branch>